 Even before the onset of the Corona pandemic, demand for wide-body passenger aircraft, especially those with four engines, was plummeting.
 Airbus announced the discontinuation of its A380 program in early 2019.
 Rival Boeing had also previously ceased production of the passenger variant of its B747 program.

 The Corona crisis was not the first cause of the trend towards smaller aircraft in the aviation industry, but now it is all the more pronounced.
 Aircraft manufacturers can supplement this market as soon as possible with more environmentally friendly aircraft with low or, in the best case, even no pollutant emissions.
 The smaller scale of these aircraft also facilitates the timely introduction of new propulsion concepts based on renewable energies.

 This category of aircraft can operate optimally primarily on short-haul flights at lower altitudes.
-As described in the section Immediate action As described above, it is very likely that passengers will again increasingly demand point-to-point connections in the future.
+As described in the section Immediate action In the future, it is very likely that passengers will again increasingly demand point-to-point connections.
 Thereby the regional airports (see Immediate action) are experiencing a renewed boom.

 With the introduction of more environmentally friendly aircraft concepts by manufacturers, it is imperative that a fully futuristic aircraft and cabin design which will make these serious innovations directly perceptible to passengers.

 In view of the technological challenges that these new aircraft concepts pose for aircraft manufacturers, it is also important to ensure that the time-to-market is reduced as much as possible compared to traditional aircraft programmes.
 For this purpose, it is important that the manufacturing companies advance their developments hand in hand with the airlines.